wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

    NOTE: Automation for installation within the Azure cloud is on our Roadmap.

+5. Obtain logins to accounts for <a target="_blank" href="https://newrelic.com/products/application-monitoring">New Relic APM</a>, <a target="_blank" href="https://newrelic.com/products/browser-monitoring">New Relic Browser</a>, and <a target="_blank" href="https://newrelic.com/products/infrastructure">New Relic Infrastructure</a>.
 5. Install <strong>NewRelic's monitoring process</strong>

-   (<a href="#NewRelicAgentInstall">NewRelicAgentInstall-aws-ec2</a>)
+   <a href="#NewRelicAgentInstall">NewRelicAgentInstall-aws-ec2.sh</a>

 6. Specify <strong>initial run parameters</strong> to control runs of flood.io in the cloud.
 7. Launch runs at scheduled times to take advantage of AWS Spot Rates.

    PROTIP: Automation (shell or Python) scripts to bring up servers and conduct runs are designed to minimize spend (not waste money on idle resources).
 Services are deleted after each run.

+8. <a href="#ConfigNewRelic">Configure New Relic dashboard</a>
-8. Review warning and error messages.
+9. Review warning and error messages.
 Analyze statistics collected by the Chrome Browser's Lighthouse and sent to NewRelic's dashboard in the cloud.
 9. Identify the <strong>fastest realistic ramp-up</strong> time (without causing errors) by re-running with different rates which running users are added.

 9. Experiment with changes to JavaScript, HTML, and CSS in client application code in attempts to reduce timings and resource usage on browsers.